vgvassilev/clad/docs/userDocs/source/user/CoreConcepts.rst

 can reach several calls, and each call owes it a share of the derivative; a pullback that assigns silently discards the shares written before it.
-Clad passes fresh zeroed temporaries for arguments taken by value, so the difference does not show there, but for an argument taken by reference clad hands the pullback the caller's own adjoint, and assigning to it loses whatever had accumulated.
+Clad passes fresh zeroed temporaries for arguments taken by value, so the difference does not show there, but for an argument taken by reference Clad hands the pullback the caller's own adjoint, and assigning to it loses whatever had accumulated.